Skip to main content

 Seasonal buying patterns

-Identifies customers whose service rhythms suggest upcoming seasonal needs — proactive outreach before they call someone else.
+Identifies customers whose service rhythms suggest upcoming seasonal needs, supporting proactive outreach.

 Geographic upsell clusters

-Finds neighbourhoods where one scheduled visit would make multiple nearby follow-ups economical — route density opportunities.
+Finds neighbourhoods where one scheduled visit would make multiple nearby follow-ups economical.

 Automation